MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/cordova.md

   <preference name="APPCENTER_CRASHES_ALWAYS_SEND" value="false" />
   ```

-  #### If you use auto-backup to avoid getting incorrect information about devices please follow the next steps:
+  #### If you use auto-backup to avoid getting incorrect information about devices, follow the next steps:

 > [!NOTE]
 > Apps that target Android 6.0 (API level 23) or higher have Auto Backup automatically enabled.

 > [!NOTE]
-> If you already have a custom file with backup rules please switch to the third step.
+> If you already have a custom file with backup rule, switch to the third step.

   a.
-Create **appcenter_backup_rule.xml** file in the **res/xml** directory.
+Create **appcenter_backup_rule.xml** file in the **res/xml** folder.

    ```xml
    <resource-file src="appcenter_backup_rule.xml" target="res/xml/appcenter_backup_rule.xml" />